 Alexis Levitin has published 47 books in translation, mostly poetry from Portugal, Brazil, and Ecuador.
 In addition to five books by Salgado Maranhão, his work includes Clarice Lispector’s Soulstorm and Eugénio de Andrade’s Forbidden Words, both from New Directions.
 He is a recipient of two NEA translation fellowships and has served as a Fulbright Lecturer at the Universities of Oporto and Coimbra, Portugal, The Catholic University in Guayaquil, Ecuador, and the Federal University of Santa Catarina, in Brazil.
 In addition, he has held translation residencies at the Banff Center, Canada, The European Translators Collegium in Straelen, Germany (twice), and the Rockefeller Foundation Study Center in Bellagio, Italy.

 On Oct.
 4, 2020, his translations of poems by Astrid Cabral and Salgado Maranhão appeared in the New York Times.
-Forthcoming books include Salgado Maranhão’s Consecration of the Wolves (Bitter Oleander Press, 2021) and Astrid Cabral’s Gazing Through Water (Aliform Publishers, 2021).
+His most recently published books include Salgado Maranhão’s Consecration of the Wolves (Bitter Oleander Press, 2021) and Astrid Cabral’s Gazing Through Water (Aliform Publishers, 2021).

 Some of my translations.